UDI Labelling Requirement for Class I Medical Devices

 - UDI-DI (Device Identifier)

-- Manufacturing or expiration date
+- Manufacturing or expiry date

-Placement and display
+Placement and Presentation

 AMPri is prepared